WoodWing/csde-components-boilerplate/docs/PROPERTIES.md

 Can only be used with doc-media directives and requires specifying the directive content key in the component properties list separated by a colon.

-### `disable-fullscreen-checkbox`

-Similar to `checkbox` control type, but is disabled when the component has doc-link directives with data.

 ### `fitting`

 Enables the fitting option for doc-image directives in the component.
 These are pre-configured options that change the behavior of an image using inline-styling.
 Only works for images that use `background-image`.